Body Corporate & Strata Inspection App

 Step 1: Set up the inspection.
 Enter the complex name, address, body corporate number or strata plan reference, and the inspection date.
 InspectPro creates a structured report with sections for each common area — you can use the default layout or customise sections to match the specific complex.
 For large complexes, you can create separate sections for each building, level, or wing.

 Step 3: Generate and deliver the report.
 Once you have completed the walkthrough, generate your PDF report on-site.
-The body corporate inspection report includes the complex details, a section-by-section record of findings with annotated photos, a summary of defects by priority, and your recommendations for immediate repairs and longer-term maintenance planning.
+The body corporate inspection report includes the complex details, a section-by-section record of findings with commented and tagged photos, a summary of defects by priority, and your recommendations for immediate repairs and longer-term maintenance planning.
 Send the report to the body corporate committee, strata manager, or building manager — they can use it to update the LTMP, prepare levy budgets, obtain repair quotes, and demonstrate maintenance diligence to insurers.